qian-youyou/mbr-public/README.md

 ## Configuring the MBR and the MBs

-For the sake of clarity will set up the MBs (MB1 and MB2) and a MBR.
+For the sake of clarity we will set up two MBs (MB1 and MB2) and one MBR.
 You can then extend the example to whatever number of MBs and MBRs.
-This example also assumes that there are no accounst created.
+This example also assumes that there are no accounts created.

 * MBR will listen to HTTP requests on port 7000
 * MB1 will listen to HTTP requests on port 9985 using redis DB 0